8 Steps to Install macOS Sonoma/Ventura on Unsupported Macs

 Step #6.
 Boot OpenCore and Install macOS

-After installing OpenCore, you can boot it according to the prompt.
+After installing OpenCore, you can boot it by following the prompt.

 1. Hold down the Option key while restarting your Mac.